Swinject/Swinject/CONTRIBUTING.md

 Some Swift source files are generated from ERB files, e.g. `Resolver.swift` is generated from `Resolver.erb`, to easily maintain a set of functions that only differ the number of arguments.
 The generated source files are located under `GeneratedCode` group in the Xcode project.
 Do not modify the generated code directly, but instead modify the source ERB code.
 After modifying the ERB code, run `script/gencode` script to generate the Swift code.

 **Thank you for contributing!**

+## For Maintainers

+### Making a new release version

+Our release procedure is described as [Makefile](https://github.com/Swinject/Swinject/blob/master/Makefile).
+Run `make help` coomand for more info.